Jaynivaan/my-html-css-projects-wisdom-saras-2025/README.md

 ___________________________________________________
 7# NEW DIR:
+7a#
 Basic_HTML_and_CSS
 --
 as part of assignment on the css footer is styled for regular and on hover states. it was fun to do that .. transition placed is ease in out . ran the code and its cool.*gam*
+--
+removed the stylings from this file and added a link to css file tag within head tag element.
+*gam*

+7b#
+My_Style.css
+new style sheet added and pasted all the styling did in the 7a# file .
+*gam*
 --